dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 versioned.
 A user who has modify permission on a resource (see
 @ref:[Authorisation](#authorisation)) can change its label.

-A resource can be marked as deleted; the Knora API server does this by adding the predicate `kb:isDeleted true` to the resource.
+A resource can be marked as deleted; Knora does this by adding the predicate `kb:isDeleted true` to the resource.
 An optional `kb:deleteComment` may be added to explain why the resource has been marked as deleted.
 Deleted resources are normally hidden.
 They cannot be